gwcbi/HPC/slurm.md

 `scancel job_id`
 This cancels a job that is in the queue or running on the cluster.
 You can get the job id by executing `squeue` when logged in on the cluster.

-If you need to run multiple small similar jobs at the same time, you can use a [Slurm array](https://slurm.schedmd.com/job_array.html).

 ### Example Slurm shell script
 The text below is saved in a text file ending in .sh (i.e., a shell script).
 The shell script contains the commands for the cluster to execute.